capri1989/reveal.js/markdown/slides.md

 <img src="images/orchestrator-sandwich.png" style="background:none; border:none; box-shadow:none;">

 Note:
-* Orchestrator Abstraktion
+* Orchestrator abstraction
-* Die Idee dahinter ist einen Orchestrator Layer zu haben der egal welches Tool Ceph nutzen will dies vereinheitlich und vereinfacht
+* the idea behind is to have an abstraction layer that can be used by any other mgr plugin so we have a unified way of handling it
-* Aktuell wird an rook, ansible, DeepSea und ssh gearbeitet.
+* currently rook, ansible, DeepSea (salt) and ssh
-* Ceph spricht mit dem Orchestrator egal wer diese Anfrage einkippt und kümmert sich um die Ausführung
-* Das ist die Grundlage für eine einheitliche ceph-cli
+* That's the baseline for a unified ceph-cli

 --